 In soul food … nothing compares to God Himself.
 He says, “I am the bread of life; (Jn 6:35) If any man thirst, let him come unto me, and drink.”
 (Jn 7:37)“And the Spirit and the bride say, Come.
 And let him that heareth say, Come.
 And let him that is athirst come.
 And whosoever will, let him take the water of life freely.”
 (Re 22:17)

-Delight thyself in God, in meditating on Him and what He is.
+Delight thyself in God, in meditating on Him and Who He is.
 Soul, never hunger or thirst again, ever.
 There is no want of invitation or supply.
 Eat!
 Drink!
 Savor unto joy unspeakable and full of glory.

 I’m on a consulting project today, Thursday afternoon, just found out that the project will likely be canceled on Monday.
 I already have 38 hours booked this week, so in two more hours I’ll be on overtime.
 It seems like a waste to keep working like crazy toward our goals now.
 Maybe I should ease up and coast the rest of the week, or maybe I should keep pushing, hoping we’ll get more time and preparing to make a difference.

 How quickly things have changed … priorities shifted … one minute pushing hard to achieve something, and the next it’s all but gone … vanished.
 Nothing.
 There’s a sudden void, an empty feeling, a darkness out in front of me.
 Like watching a movie when the power goes out.
 Back to reality.
 Time to think about my purpose, why I’m doing what I am doing.